 If you are a close contact identified through Test and Protect, a contact tracer will, during their call advising your period of self-isolation, tell you how to book your test.
 If you are identified through the Protect Scotland App, you will be referred to the test booking portal to book your test.

-If you test positive for coronavirus
+If your test result comes back positive for coronavirus

-If you test negative for coronavirus
+If your test comes back negative for coronavirus

 If your test, taken while self-isolating as a close contact, comes back negative for coronavirus you cannot leave self-isolation.
 A test provides a point in time assessment of whether someone had the infection when the test was taken.
 It cannot indicate whether someone is incubating the disease, and therefore may go on to develop it after a test is taken.
 It is for this reason that close contacts must complete the required 10 days of self-isolation.